From Self-Doubt to AIR 1 – The Unfiltered Story of Sarvesh Mehtani

 “I wasn’t aiming to be AIR 1.
 I was just trying not to give up.”

-Sarvesh Mehtani, a student from Chandigarh, achieved what only a few ever dare to even imagine—All India Rank 1 in JEE Advanced 2017.
+Sarvesh Mehtani, a student from Chandigarh, achieved what only a few ever dare to imagine — All India Rank 1 in JEE Advanced 2017.
 But his journey wasn’t as picture-perfect as the headlines made it seem.
 His story wasn’t about overnight success or being born a genius.

 His interest in science was clear from the beginning, but there was no “IIT prodigy” aura around him.